-- 26. (1) If there is no quorum present at the time appointed for the meeting of this House, the Speaker shall take the Chair as soon as a quorum is present. - (2) If a quorum is still not present at the expiration of half an hour after the time appointed for the meeting, the Speaker shall take the Chair and adjourn this House. - (3) If the attention of the presiding officer is called to the absence of a quorum and if after an interval of three minutes, during which time the bells shall be rung, there is still no quorum, the presiding officer may suspend the proceedings or adjourn this House or postpone the decision of the question.
+26. If the attention of the presiding officer is called to the absence of the prescribed quorum when a question is put for decision and if after an interval of five minutes, during which time the bells must be rung, there is still no quorum, the presiding officer may suspend the proceedings or postpone the decision of the question.